 I target the audience that wants to build their social media following and needs high-quality photos that are designed and tailored for social media through specific editing, posing, and photo exporting methods.

 Since I have photographed with many beginner “social media influencers,” I have the credibility and photos to back it up.

-The way I position myself also separates me from mostly other photographers.
+The way I position myself also separates me from most other photographers.

 But of course, there is always competition.